Impact of Dataset Properties on Membership Inference Vulnerability of Deep Transfer Learning: Background

 \textbf{Notation} for the properties of the training dataset $\mathcal{\data}$: \begin{inlinelist} \item $\classes$ for the number of classes \item $\shots$ for shots (examples per class) \item $\mathcal{|\data|}$ for training dataset size ($\mathcal{|\data|}=CS$). \end{inlinelist} We denote the number of MIA shadow models with $\numbershadowmodels$.

 \textbf{Membership inference attacks (MIAs)} aim to infer whether a particular sample was part of the training set of the targeted model~\citep{Shokri2017MIA}.
-Thus, they can be used to determine lower bounds on the privacy leakage of models to complement the theoretical upper bounds obtained through differential privacy.
+Thus, they can be used to determine lower bounds on the privacy leakage of models to complement the theoretical upper bounds obtained through DP.

 \textbf{Likelihood Ratio attack}~\citep[\textbf{LiRA};][]{Carlini2022LiRA} While many different MIAs have been proposed~\citep{hu2022membership}, in this work we consider the Likelihood Ratio Attack (LiRA).
 LiRA is a strong attack that assumes an attacker that has black-box access to the attacked model, knows the training data distribution, the training set size, the model architecture, hyperparameters and training algorithm.
 Based on this information, the attacker can train so-called shadow models~\citep{Shokri2017MIA} which imitate the model under attack but for which the attacker knows the training dataset.